openblockchains/awesome-blockchains/README.md

-Mine Digital Gold a Block a Time
+Mining Digital Gold one Block at a Time?! • Don't Expect to Get Insanely Rich (Quick) • Tulips :tulip::tulip::tulip: (like Blockchains) are Great and Gorgeous (and will Endure)

 # Awesome Blockchains